-Napoleon is about 9 years old and was donated to the zoo in 2011.
+Napoleon was donated to the zoo in 2011.
 It appears as though he is not listed in any registry leaving the Zoo unable to verify his breed.
 Napoleon is curious and playful.
 He enjoys walks and grazing time.

 Ponies (and horses) can take short naps while standing by using a specially designed ligament and tendon locking mechanism in the leg.
 Ponies are not miniature horses.
 Medical problems involving the digestive system are serious because equids cannot vomit to rid the body of toxins or obstructions.